 Title Loan Laws And Disclosures For Each State

 Premier Title Loans is dedicated to providing transparent and responsible title loan lending services.
-Please check your specific state disclosures before committing to a loan with a licensed lender.
-We do not offer access title loans in every state, and regulations regarding interest rates, repayment terms, and loan amounts constantly change.
+Please review your state-specific disclosures before committing to a loan with a licensed lender.
+We do not offer title loans in every state, and regulations regarding interest rates, repayment terms, and loan amounts are subject to change.
 We may act as a broker or referral service in states we don’t service.
 In that case, your loan will be underwritten and serviced by a licensed lender in that state.
-Last Updated: January 23, 2025.
+For each state below, we’ve linked out to our site’s specific page where you can learn more about lending options, regulations, and requirements in that state.
+If your state isn’t linked out, then we either don’t service that state or are not aware of any other lenders that offer loans within that state.
+Last Updated: September 29, 2025.

 Alabama